What The Copyright Act Of 1976 Says About Book Reviews

-The Copyright Act of 1976 provides a federal framework for creating, owning, and protecting copyrighted works
+The Copyright Act of 1976 provides a federal framework for creating, the copyright act of 1976owning, and protecting copyrighted works

 This blog is all about copyright law, specifically how it affects the online world.
 We cover topics like DMCA takedowns, fair use, the Digital Millennium Copyright Act (DMCA), and copyright trolls.

 The copyright act of 1976 (the Act) is the law governing the protection of copyright.
 It provides rules for copyright ownership and determines the circumstances under which copyright owners may make certain uses of copyrighted works without obtaining permission from the copyright owner.
 It does this by defining different types of use of copyrighted work, and specifies what constitutes infringement.

 On our copyright law blog, you can find posts on copyright licensing, copyright infringement, DMCA, fair use, and more.

 In the US, copyright laws protect artistic works.
 However, there are certain exceptions.
 Copyright is intended to encourage creativity and promote progress.

 We created this blog to help bloggers and website owners understand copyright law in the United States.
 In addition, we provide resources and tips to help avoid being sued by the big media companies.